Frederick Hinde Zimmerman: Early years

 When Zimmerman was one year old, his mother died and his father sent him to live with family in Ohio.
 His father owned newspapers in Marshall, Illinois, and in Mount Carmel, Illinois, but by the time Zimmerman was born, he had retired from the newspaper business to focus on running the Hinde family farm and on politics.
 Based on an entry in Edmund C. Hinde's diaries, Zimmerman's uncle, judge Charles H. Constable, and then his mother died from morphine overdoses that may have resulted from an addiction to the drug developed during the Civil War.
 Shortly after the death of his mother Belinda, Zimmerman's older brother Charles died at the age of four in Wabash County, Illinois.
 Zimmerman stayed with his father's sisters in Ohio on a farm that his grandfather Henry Zimmerman had purchased from the Wyandot Indians in the 1840s, until his father remarried (to Emma Harris) in 1875.
 His father was elected to the Illinois House of Representatives as a Democrat in 1878 and served two full terms until 1882.
 In 1879 Frederick returned to the family farm in Wabash County, Illinois to live with his father and stepmother.
 Zimmerman graduated from high school in Mount Carmel, Illinois, and then worked on the family farm near the Grand Rapids Dam until 1883, where he oversaw the farming operations and raised livestock.
 During his youth, Zimmerman was commonly called "Freddie" or "Freddie boy" by his family and close friends.

 In 1883, at age nineteen, Zimmerman and his cousin Harry Hinde were invited by Zimmerman's uncle Edmund C. Hinde to move to Fort Smith, Arkansas, where Hinde lived following his return from the California Gold Rush.
 After moving to Fort Smith, they owned and operated a grocery store from 1883 to 1886.
-Judge Isaac Parker at this time was in the process of eradicating the brothels, saloons, and outlaws that had taken over Fort Smith through increased public hangings and stiffer criminal penalties and this general lawless environment made operation of the grocery store difficult.
+Judge Isaac C. Parker at this time was in the process of eradicating the brothels, saloons, and outlaws that had taken over Fort Smith through increased public hangings and stiffer criminal penalties and this general lawless environment made operation of the grocery store difficult.
 This period in the history of Fort Smith has been memorialized in the novel True Grit, and the two movies it inspired, True Grit (1969) and True Grit (2010).
 The grocery store was unsuccessful, and they sold the business.
 Zimmerman returned to Mount Carmel, Illinois, but he remained close to his cousin, who later was elected to the Missouri House of Representatives, operated several businesses, and speculated in real estate.
 In later years, along with their uncle Charles T. Hinde, they invested in real estate and mines in New Mexico.
 The New Mexico properties only returned modest profits but were kept in the family until the 1950s.